arcaderepairman/simple-sinatra/README.md

 on any other OS.

-Basic design :
+Design considerations :

-    I didn't use Docker/containers as part of this submission but there would have been advantages if I did. eg:
+    I didn't use Docker/containers as part of this submission but there would have been advantages if I did.
-    Bundling up all the Ruby dependencies in a container, but I wanted to limit the tooling as much as possible.. so running sinatra on the VM seemed a leaner approach.
+    eg: Bundling up all the Ruby dependencies in a container.
+I wanted to limit the tooling as much as possible.. so running sinatra on the VM seemed a leaner approach.

     I have 1 test Cloud Formation script : cloudformation\EC2instance.json which is just single host wrapped up in a security group.
 I used that to test the infra code on.

-    The Cloud Formation setup for "production" uses an ELB and an auto-scaling group with some limits how many hosts it can scale too.
+    The Cloud Formation setup for "production" uses an ELB and an auto-scaling group with some maximum and minimum limits.

-    The design is relatively simple, and a quick way to deploy the sinatra app to the internet, since the app itself was quiet basic there weren't too many dependencies.
-I decided that a simple config as illustrated would be sufficient.
+    The design is relatively simple, and a quick way to deploy the sinatra app to the internet.
+Since the app itself was quiet basic there weren't too many dependencies.
+I decided that a simple config as illustrated would be sufficient. (see photo in the repo)
-    I tier design with a loadbalancer in front  This represents a classic DMZ design.
-However if there were DBs in the picture the result would have been quiet different, involving at least another network layer below this one, for the DBs to be hosted in.
+    Its a 2 tier design with a loadbalancer in front classic kind of single DMZ design.
+However if there were database servers involved the result would have been quiet different, involving at least another network layer DMZ for the database servers to be hosted in.

     The Autoscalling group is enough to scale the application (by default build on t2.small hosts) and since there is no state, a simple round robin policy ( the default ) is fine, again if state or connection persistency was an